thomasnordahl-dk/tester/docs/runners.md

 Notice that the phpunit coverage classes are hidden behind a facade, so the runner does not directly depend on phpunits code coverage classes, should you whish to replace the coverage driver with another coverage library (if such a thing exists).
-Admittedly this might be a bit premature at this point.
+Admittedly this might be a bit of an "overkill" at such an early stage of the library.